KeWang1017/gym-lowcostrobot/README.md

 - [X] Load and replay one `LeRobotDataset` in simulation.
 - [X] Implement inverse kinematics in each environment, improvements remain very welcome.
 - [ ] Train policies with SB3
-- [ ] Implement controller interface for simulation, like lowcostrobot-leader
 - [ ] Provide reward shaping functions, get inspired from meta-world .
 - [ ] Implement the real-world interface, seemless interface with real-world observations, motor.
 - [ ] Improve the fidelity of the simulation.